saptomkdy-repo/olist-ecommerce-pipeline/docs/step_02_architecture_and_data_flow.md

 2. No transformations will be applied in this layer.
 3. Used for audit and reprocessing.

+**Why?**
+1. If there's a bug downstream, it can be reprocessed.
+2. Separates data ingestion from business logic.

 ### Staging Layer
 1. Stores cleaned and standardized data.
 2. Applies basic schema alignment and type casting.
 3. Acts as an intermediate transformation layer.

+**Why?**
+1. To ensure a clean and stable warehouse.
+2. The warehouse will be free from technical logic.

 ### Data Warehouse Layer
 1. Stores analytical-ready data.
 2. Uses optimized star schema design (fact and dimension tables).

+**Why?**
+1. Business Intelligence (BI) requires a stable schema.
+2. Queries will be faster.
+3. Business logic will be consolidated.

 ---